wavefrontHQ/docs/pages/doc/user_accounts.md

   * Click the **x** next to a group name to remove a group.
 You cannot remove the Everyone group.

 Going forward, new users are added to the group.
 They get the group's permissions and any permissions set as **New User Default Permissions**.

+## Add a Super Admin User

+New Wavefront customers specify Super Admin users during account setup.
+Any existing Super Admin user can add other Super Admin users.

+**To add a Super Admin user:**

+1. Click the gear icon and select **Super Admin**.
+2. Enter the user name of a user you want to add as Super Admin.

+Going forward, that user can perform Super Admin tasks.